Contact: Kat Stein, Penn GSE Exec. Director of Communications

 firstname.lastname@example.org / (215) 898-9642

 Penn GSE is one of the nation’s premier research education schools.
-No other education school enjoys a university environment as supportive of practical knowledge-building as the Ivy League’s University of Pennsylvania.
-The School is notably entrepreneurial, launching innovative degree programs for practicing professionals and unique partnerships with local educators, and the first-ever business plan competition devoted exclusively to educational products and programs.
-For further information about Penn GSE, please visit www.gse.upenn.edu, or check out Facebook at MilkenPennEBPC; Twitter: NESTCentral; the 2013 hashtag #MilkenPennGSE.
+A small percentage of education programs in the U.S. offer doctoral degrees, a tiny fraction are located at flagship research universities, and no other education school enjoys a university environment as supportive of practical knowledge building as the University of Pennsylvania.
+The School is notably entrepreneurial, launching innovative degree programs for practicing professionals and unique partnerships with local educators, not to mention the first-ever business plan competition launched exclusively in education.
+For further information about Penn GSE, please visit www.gse.upenn.edu.